iamwizzdom/net-bridge/README.md

 });
 ```

-Vojax.getInstance() returns a singleton from which you can use the 'addToRequestQueue()' method
+NetBridge.getInstance() returns a singleton from which you can use the 'addToRequestQueue()' method
-to add request that are to be dished out asynchronously.
+to add requests that are to be dished out asynchronously.